Guides

 Your body produces thousands of naturally occurring peptides that serve as signaling molecules: insulin (51 amino acids), glucagon (29 amino acids), oxytocin (9 amino acids), and many growth factors are all peptides.
 They act as messengers between cells — binding to receptors and triggering specific biological responses.

-Why people supplement with peptides: As we age, endogenous production of certain peptides declines (growth hormone secretagogues, repair signaling molecules, collagen-stimulating factors).
+Why people supplement with peptides: As we age, endogenous production of certain peptides declines (growth-hormone secretagogues, repair-signaling molecules, collagen-stimulating factors).
 Exogenous peptides aim to restore or amplify these signaling cascades.
+Whether they meaningfully do so in healthy humans — and safely — is exactly the question that remains unsettled for most of them.

 How Peptides Differ From Supplements and Hormones